prometheus/client_java/README.md

 Additionally, you can instantiate your servlet filter directly in Java code.
 To do this, you just need to call the non-empty constructor.
 The first parameter, the metric name, is required.
 The second, help, is optional but highly recommended.
-The last two (path-components, and buckets) are optional and will default sensibly if omitted.
+The other parameters are optional and will default sensibly if omitted.

 #### Spring AOP